-Different styles of miso are made all over Japan but itsu’s miso comes from the Nagano region of Japan, not far from Tokyo.
+Different styles of miso are made all over Japan but itsu’s comes from the Nagano region of Japan, not far from Tokyo.
 The basic bean preparation is combined with herbs and spices and fermented for three months.
 It is rich with minerals and vitamins, and celebrated for its health benefits.

 Delicious and savoury

 itsu offers convenient sachets of miso which are gluten-free and vegan.
-Each sachet has the perfect amount of miso for an instant lunch-time soup.
+Each sachet has the perfect amount for an instant lunch-time soup.
 If you prefer a salad then just mix the miso with a little mayo or even sour cream and you have a delicious and savoury salad dressing.
 Spread a little miso mixed with oil over fish or vegetables before putting them under the grill.
 A little miso added to the humble mashed potato will transform it.